Hoshino Resorts: Current business activities

-Yo-Ho Brewing Company
+Yoho Brewing

-Yo-Ho Brewing, one of Japan's leading producers of craft beer, was established as a subsidiary of Hoshino Resort Company in 1996.
-With brewing facilities based in Karuizawa, the company produces a range of traditional beer styles.

-In September 2014 30% of the company was sold to Kirin Beer, the two breweries agreeing to cooperate in business areas such as shipping, marketing, procurement and product development.
+Yoho Brewing, a manufacturer of craft beer with facilities in Saku and Miyota, was established as a subsidiary of Hoshino Resort Company in 1996 by Hoshino Resorts executive Yoshiharu Hoshino.
+In September 2014, 30% of the company was sold to Kirin Beer in mutual agreement to cooperate in business areas such as shipping, marketing, procurement and product development."

 Brands

-Hoshino Resorts has developed three separate hospitality brands over the years aimed at different demographics.
-Besides its flagship Hoshinoya brand, it also operates the KAI brand and Risonare.
+Hoshino Resorts has developed five separate hospitality brands over the years aimed at different demographics.
+Hoshino Resorts currently operates a total of 53 properties, including 5 unbranded properties.

 Hoshinoya

-The Hoshinoya brand (星のや), represents Hoshino Resort's flagship properties, currently six, including: Hoshinoya Kyoto (in Arashiyama), Hoshinoya Okinawa (on Taketomi island) and the original Hoshinoya Karuizawa.
-All represent the company's dedication to luxurious traditional Japanese hospitality with modern elements.

-Hoshinoya Fuji opened in 2015.
-Hoshinoya Tokyo, the fifth flagship resort and first to be constructed inside a major city, is located in downtown Marunouchi.
-The property was announced on March 5, 2013, and opened in July 2016.

-Hoshinoya Bali in Ubud opened in early 2017.
+Hoshinoya (星のや) is Hoshino Resort's flagship brand.
+Currently, there are 8 properties, including the original Hoshinoya Karuizawa that opened in 1914.
+Hoshinoya Kyoto opened in Arashiyama in 2009.
+Hoshinoya Taketomi, the first and currently only resort in Taketomi Island, opened in 2012, followed by Hoshinoya Fuji, which promotes itself to be the chain's first glamping resort, in Fujikawaguchiko in 2015.
+Hoshinoya Tokyo, the first property to be constructed inside a major city, is located in downtown Marunouchi, and was opened in 2016 after a three-year-long construction.
+Hoshinoya Bali, the chain's first property outside Japan, opened in the Indonesian island of Bali in 2017, followed two years later by Hoshinoya Guguan in Taiwan's Guguan hot springs.
+Hoshinoya Okinawa, the chain's second location in Okinawa Prefecture, opened in Okinawa Island in 2022.

 Hoshinoya Karuizawa and Kyoto have both been members of the Small Luxury Hotels of the World (SLH) group since December 2009.

-KAI
+Kai

-The Kai brand, is a chain of authentic onsen, natural hot spring resorts with a style of traditional Japan which serve kaiseki cuisine featuring local ingredients in each property.
-Targeted towards couples and women, it currently operates resorts in Aso, Atami, Kaga, Hakone, Itō, Izumo, Matsumoto, Tsugaru, and Kai Alps near the Tateyama Kurobe Alpine Route.
+Kai (界) is a chain of authentic onsen, natural hot spring resorts with a style of traditional Japan which serve kaiseki cuisine featuring local ingredients in each property.
+Targeted towards couples and women, it currently operates 19 resorts throughout Japan, including places such as Aso, Atami, Kaga, Hakone, Itō, Izumo, Matsumoto, Tsugaru, and the Tateyama Kurobe Alpine Route.
 The brand was launched in 2011.

 Kai Kaga is typical of the Hoshino Resort strategy of finding existing properties and refurbishing them in traditional style with modern design elements.
 Originally built in the 1630s, the ryokan faces a restored communal bathhouse known as Kosoyu, and has undergone renovation since being acquired.
-Its rooms have been adapted to washitsu Japanese style, with zaisu (legless) chairs, while the spa, inspired by local peasant Imohori Togoro, who first discovered gold in the area, offers gold-leaf facial treatments.

 Kai Hakone, built in 1987 and acquired in 2012, combines paper screens and tatami mats in its rooms with modern sofas and kakejiku by Gallery Tsuyuki.
 It also provides performances of Kamishibai, folk tales about yosegi-kaizu told using paper scrolls.

 Risonare

-Risonare, is Hoshino Resorts' modern accommodation, designed to be stylish and appealing for families, and often offering a range of sports activities.
-Properties include Risonare Tomamu offering skiing in central Hokkaido, Risonare Kohamajima offering golf and windsurfing in southern Okinawa, Risonare Yatsugatake located in a wine region in central Honshu, and Risonare Atami, a seaside hot-spring resort south of Tokyo.
+Risonare (リゾナーレ) is Hoshino Resorts' modern accommodation, designed for families, and often offering a range of sports activities.
+There are currently 7 Risonare properties, one of which is located in the United States territory of Guam.
+Properties include Risonare Tomamu, which offers skiing in central Hokkaido; Risonare Kohamajima, which offers golf and windsurfing in southern Okinawa; Risonare Yatsugatake, located in a wine region in central Honshu; and Risonare Atami, a seaside hot-spring resort south of Tokyo.
 Italian, French, and Japanese cuisine are featured in many Risonare resorts, though vegan diners are also available.